wro4j/wro4j/docs/FAQ.md

 ## How can I change the Configuration Mode in the runtime
 > Since 1.2.0 version, you can use JMX to change several properties, including configuration mode.
 Read more: [RuntimeConfigurationsUsingJMX]

+## What are available configuration options
+> See the respective chapter in the [documentation](ConfigurationOptions.md).

 ## How to add easily custom resource processors
 > The ConfigurableWroManagerFactory can help you.
 Read more [here](ConfigurableWroManagerFactory)